Laser Skin Resurfacing: Top 8 Things You Need to Know| ABCS

 Common over-the-counter products like aspirin can increase the risk of post-procedure bleeding; other meds can lead to poor healing or scarring after laser treatments

 Diabetes and other chronic conditions can also impact safety and results with laser resurfacing.
 You should also quit smoking at least 2 weeks prior to and after laser treatments to avoid complications with healing and provide your body with the best chance for optimal results.

 6. Different lasers are optimized for different issues and skin types

 The reason there are so many different laser options is that no one laser can treat all patients and all skin concerns.
 Here are a few varieties you are likely to come across in your research:

-- IPL (intense pulsed light) treatments technically are not lasers, but are often used to treat similar concerns as lasers, such as sun damage, acne, rosacea, and hyperpigmentation.
-Learn more about IPL treatments
+- IPL (intense pulsed light) treatments technically are not lasers but are often used to treat similar concerns as lasers, such as sun damage, vascular lesions, acne, rosacea, and hyperpigmentation.
+Popular IPL skin resurfacing brands include Vasculaze by inMode and Lumecca by inMode.
+Learn more about IPL treatments.

-Rather than get caught up in brand names and laser wavelengths, focus on your individual goals: what skin problems do you want to address, and what results are you hoping for?
-The good news is you don’t have to determine this on your own: a board certified cosmetic surgeon or qualified skin care professional trained in laser resurfacing will be able to recommend the best treatment for you based on your skin type.
+When choosing a laser skin resurfacing treatment, focus on your individual goals: what skin problems do you want to address, and what results are you hoping for?
+The good news is you don’t have to determine this on your own: a board certified cosmetic surgeon or qualified skincare professional trained in laser resurfacing will be able to recommend the best treatment for you based on your skin type.

 7. Plan on having multiple treatments